Table of Contents

 Dual Virtual Wall Barrier

-The Dual Virtual Wall Barrier is another device that helps to navigate the Roomba.
-It enables you to control where you want the robot to go.
+The Dual Virtual Wall Barrier is another device that helps to keep the Roomba away off some areas.
 You need to place it somewhere in the room, and the Roomba won't cross it.

 Keep Out Zones

-iRobot is the first manufacturer that introduced digital restricted areas on robot vacuums based on a camera.
-It is still in beta and only presented in the Roomba i7+ and s9+.
+iRobot is the first manufacturer that introduced digital restricted areas on camera-guided robots.
+It is only presented in the Roomba i7+ and s9+.
 In the map, you can set zones that you don’t want the robot to clean.

 Clean & Schedule By Room